Contact Us

 Caleb (09:52)

 The third one would be an audit of time.
 I talked in that first one really about auditing your processes, seeing what they're doing.
 But part of that is auditing their time.
-The first person that I would start with would be sales reps—see if there are sales reps manually entering sales orders, like inside sales reps.
-Then second, people in the customer service team, people who are taking customer service calls.
+The first person I would start with is sales reps—see if any are manually entering sales orders, such as inside sales reps.
+Then, second, people in the customer service team, people who are taking customer service calls.
 "Where is my order?
 When is it going to be shipped?
 Is the work order done?"
 And maybe if you're manufacturing, "When is that work order going to be complete?"

 All of these take a surprisingly large amount of time to answer—all these customer questions that are data that just exists in the ERP to begin with.
 And the third one would be customer portals.
-I've consistently seen that as an area of great improvement for a lot of companies, just by giving more self-service functionality to the ERP data.
+I've consistently seen that as an area for significant improvement for many companies, simply by providing more self-service access to ERP data.

-I'd say one of them would be being able to just see the status of a work order—not only just the status of the sales order itself, but passing work order information onto the sales order so it's visible in the customer portal.
+I'd say one of them would be being able to see the status of a work order—not just the status of the sales order itself, but also passing work order information to the sales order so it's visible in the customer portal.
 We do lots of scenarios like that.
-Adding cashier or self-service to your payments—those would be another way to do it.
-Paying invoices and being able to order.
+Adding a cashier or self-service to your payments—those would be another way to do it.
+Paying invoices and ordering.

-There's a lot of time spent by sales reps manually plugging in orders.
+Sales reps spend a lot of time manually entering orders.
 And it's not as simple as just saying, "Hey, this is now available for you."
-The next step after that, that you should prepare for after you go live with a customer portal—phase one should be designing an incentive structure to incentivize your internal team to coach those customers to begin using it in the first place.
+The next step, which you should prepare for after you go live with a customer portal—phase one —is designing an incentive structure to motivate your internal team to coach those customers to begin using it in the first place.

 That second piece—if you already have a customer portal, you really should start designing an incentive to help educate your customers to use it.
 It can be incentive for your customers, but what's usually missing—people do like a "get 5% off your next online order" or something like that.
-That is not enough for all customers because most of the customers, it's not their personal money.
+That is not enough for all customers, as most do not have their own money.
 They're just an employee.

-Really, you should be incentivizing your own internal staff—that sales rep, that customer service team—by helping give them maybe some type of reward to help coach those customers to start using the customer portal in the first place.
+Really, you should be incentivizing your own internal staff—that sales rep, that customer service team—by giving them some type of reward to help coach those customers to start using the customer portal in the first place.
 So those three primary areas are what I would start with in 2026.

 Michael (12:19)

-I do want to call something out here because in a short amount of time, in about 10 minutes, we've gone through quite a few things that companies really should be doing as best practice in NetSuite rolling into the new year.
+I do want to call something out here: in about 10 minutes, we've gone through quite a few things that companies really should be doing as best practices in NetSuite, rolling into the new year.
 And here's the catch—that might feel kind of burdensome and feel like a lot for some companies, especially if you don't have a very large internal team.
-If you've got a large internal team and you can shift some people's time around to accomplish these three things that we've outlined here, wonderful.
+If you've got a large internal team and you can shift some people's time to accomplish the three things we've outlined here, wonderful.

-Caleb, thank you for sharing your thoughts on the three things that companies should be prioritizing in NetSuite in 2026.
+Caleb, thank you for sharing your thoughts on the three priorities companies should focus on in NetSuite in 2026.
 I think there's a lot of good advice and expertise in those three suggestions.
 So thank you.

 Caleb (13:30)

 It'll be a great year.
-I think people can really make a lot of progress with optimizing their NetSuite environments going into 2026.
-And I'm excited to see all the stuff that we do for our clients too.
+I think people can make a lot of progress in optimizing their NetSuite environments heading into 2026.
+And I'm excited to see all the stuff that we do for our clients, too.
 Every time our team delivers stuff, it just wows me—some of the things that they've been delivering, constantly delivering that delight.
 So I love it.
 Thanks, Michael.
 Appreciate it.
 And we'll jump on the next podcast very soon.

 Related Article: Anchor Group Featured on the SuiteScript Stories Podcast